 The only constant, in life as in trading, is change.
 As markets ebb and flow, you must have the adaptability to pivot your strategies and approaches.
 You must be open to learning and taking on new information.
 This way, you can remain relevant and effective, regardless of market shifts.

-Here are some top tips about what to do before you start your trading journey:
+From what I've learned as a longtime trader, here are some top tips about what to do before you start your trading journey:

 Every trader should know to only invest what they can afford to lose, and always use stop-loss orders to protect their money.